-Freestyle riding is one tool to help achieve these qualities ...
+Freestyle riding (riding without using the reins) is one tool to help achieve these qualities ...

 ...
-IF you practice your freestyle in a way that focuses on this outcome.
+IF you practice riding without the reins in a way that focuses on this outcome.
 Many students think of freestyle as letting the horse just do what he wants and letting him struggle to find an answer.

 To me, freestyle means giving the horse a real opportunity to feel what it is like to be trusted, light and responsible.
 For me, I ride freestyle (meaning having a focus to not use my reins to maintain what I am asking for) if I have a horse that is not ready to ride in connection with the reins.
 In other words, if I try to ride in a connection with the reins in this moment, there is a good chance he will not have a positive connection due to a long list of possible reasons.